Sub Zero Ice Rink

-Sub Zero Ice Rink was an ice rink, in Cleveleys, Lancashire, England.
-The rink was 36 m x 22 m.
+Sub Zero Ice Rink was an ice rink in Cleveleys, Lancashire, England.
+It was 36 m x 22 m.

 It was home to the Fylde Flyers, Blackpool Seagulls and Wyre Seagulls ice hockey teams.

 History

 Sub Zero Leisure secured the lease for the building in 2010 and began converting it into an ice rink.
 The rink opened in April 2011.
 The rink was home to the Fylde Coast Figure Skating Club.

 Three ice hockey teams played at the ice rink.
 Fylde Flyers played in the English National Ice Hockey League, North Two Division.
 It was also home to two recreational teams, the re-formed Blackpool Seagulls and Wyre Seagulls.